MohammadBnei/grpc-task-manager/how-to/GenerateProto.md

 # Generating Protobuf Stubs

 In this project, there is a dedicated folder named proto that contains all the protobuf definitions.
+We are using [buf](https://buf.build/) to handle the IDL (Interface Definition Language) assets.

 ## buf.gen.yaml